SnakeyEye497/Space-Insight/README.md

 # 🚀 Space Insight

-**Space Insight** is a data-driven project aimed at analyzing and visualizing space-related datasets using machine learning and deep learning techniques.
+**Space Insight** is a data-driven project aimed at analyzing and visualizing space-related dataset using machine learning and deep learning techniques.
 It leverages Jupyter Notebooks for interactive exploration and model development.

 ## 📁 Project Structure